3 Days in Venice: Everything You Should Know

 May through September is the most favored time to visit Venice, when the sun is shining, the weather is warm, and there is very little chance of flooding.
 Most businesses are geared toward tourism specifically during this time of year, so their hours are longer and selections larger.
 You will find though, that many shops are closed one day a week.
 Though it varies from business to business, the most common days to be closed are Sunday and Monday.

 Some of the most well-known attractions include the Peggy Guggenheim Museum, St. Mark’s Square (or Piazza San Marco in Italian), the Murano glass factory tour, and of course the iconic gondola ride along the grand canal.
 And while Venice is not known as a shopping center, you can still find highly specialized small shops tucked into corners and on side streets.
-So shed some extra weight and drop off your bags at a locker so you are free to get exploring!
+So shed some extra weight and drop off your bags at a locker in Venice so you are free to get exploring!

 Venice Itinerary - Day 1